kelvin-agyeman/AI-Powered-Campus-Issue-Management-System/README.md

 # Deployment

+The frontend was deployed on Vercel

-The backend can be deployed on platforms such as:
+The backend was deployed on Render

-- Render
-- Railway
-- Fly.io
-- DigitalOcean
-- AWS

 ---